-65 References to "free, prior and informed consent" are found throughout the United Nations Declaration on the Rights of Indigenous Peoples Act (https://laws-lois.justice.gc.ca/eng/acts/U-2.2/).
+57 References to "free, prior and informed consent" are found throughout the United Nations Declaration on the Rights of Indigenous Peoples Act (https://laws-lois.justice.gc.ca/eng/acts/U-2.2/).
 They emphasize the importance of recognizing and upholding the rights of Indigenous peoples and ensuring that there is effective and meaningful participation of Indigenous peoples in decisions that affect them, their communities, and territories.

-territories.
+and Little Saskatchewan First Nation indicated that involvement in co-management processes relates directly to the ability of these Indigenous groups to exercise decision-making powers over their lands and territories.
 Furthermore, they contend that without co-management they remain excluded from the processes necessary to maintain ecological conditions within their traditional territories to support their way of life.
 Kinonjeoshtegon First Nation identified that a critical component of a co-management and stewardship model is transparency and information sharing.
 Lake Manitoba First Nation, Lake St. Martin First Nation, Peguis First Nation, and Pinaymootang First Nation expressed concerns about the lack of decision-making authority provided to Indigenous groups for this Project and how it would impact their future use and connection to the area, including involvement in monitoring initiatives and decisions surrounding water flows.
 Lake St. Martin First Nation further indicated that regulating water in their traditional territory affects food and fish spawning, in turn impacting their livelihoods and future generations.